alanbanks229/GeoNewsApp/readme.md

 (i.e localhost:3000 or http://127.0.0.1:3000/ etc... )

 Please note that this 'readme' is a quickstart.
 For full instructions, see the 'Admin Guide' section of the full GeoNews documentation offered through CMSC_495.
+That section includes additional information on deploying a public facing server, as well as troubleshooting recommendations for common mistakes.